anomix-zk/anomix-network/doc-ch3/zkIgnite-cohort3-proposal-683-Anomix-Network.md

 Totally, Layer2 ledger consists of trees of two parts, one is the common trees, and the other is user’s own trees.

-*   common trees (black ones):  Account Tree, Deposit Tree, Withdrawal Tree,&#x20;
+*   **common trees (black ones)**:  Account Tree, Deposit Tree, Withdrawal Tree,&#x20;
-*   user’s own trees(yellow & blue & grey ones): Token-Balance Tree, User-Data Tree, User-Nullifier tree
+*   **user’s own trees(yellow & blue & grey ones)**: Token-Balance Tree, User-Data Tree, User-Nullifier tree

 Let's make a brief description on all trees:

-*   Account Tree: SMT, recording all L2Account info.
+*   **Account Tree**: SMT, recording all L2Account info.
 Each leaf stores an onchainID as well as  related user's own Token-Balance Tree root and User-Data Tree root.
-*   Deposit Tree: Append-Only tree, working for deposit L1 Assets into L2
+*   **Deposit Tree**: Append-Only tree, working for deposit L1 Assets into L2
-*   Withdrawal Tree: Append-Only tree, working for withdraw L2 assets back to L1
+*   **Withdrawal Tree**: Append-Only tree, working for withdraw L2 assets back to L1
-*   User-Nullifier tree: SMT, each user owns one, working for nullifying the specified L2 assets when withdrawal completes to avoid double spending.
+*   **User-Nullifier tree**: SMT, each user owns one, working for nullifying the specified L2 assets when withdrawal completes to avoid double spending.
-*   Token-Balance Tree: SMT, each user owns one, recording user's own deposited token assets(MINA & Custom Token, based on Account Model, wherein TokenID as Leaf Index).
+*   **Token-Balance Tree**: SMT, each user owns one, recording user's own deposited token assets(MINA & Custom Token, based on Account Model, wherein TokenID as Leaf Index).
-*   User-Data Tree: Standard Merkle Tree, each user owns one, recording user's own data, like emial, btc/evm chains' account, or Account Keys described below.
+*   **User-Data Tree**: Standard Merkle Tree, each user owns one, recording user's own data, like emial, btc/evm chains' account, or Account Keys described below.

 **<3> Account Creation & Backup & Recovery section**